Membrane models: Kusumi et als picket fence model (1990s)

 The picket fence model suggests membranes are subdivided into compartments by the underlying actin-based cytoskeleton and its associated transmembrane “pickets.”
 Pickets form semi-permeable barriers that impede the free diffusion of other membrane proteins and lipids.
 The “fence” is constituted by the actin filaments themselves.
 Proteins and lipids can diffuse between compartments, but do so at a slower rate than intra-compartment diffusion.

-Kervin and Overduin's proteolipid code (2024)

-A framework called the proteolipid code was proposed in order to explain membrane organization.
-The proteolipid code relies on the concept of a zone, which is a functional region of membrane that is assembled and stabilized with both protein and lipid dependency.
-Integral and lipid-anchored proteins are proposed to form three types of zones: proteins with an associated lipid fingerprint, protein islands, and lipid-only voids.
-Although the latter do not contain proteins as part of their internal particle set or primary structure, they do contain proteins in their quaternary association with the former two zone types which influence the composition of the void.
-The idea that lipids can cluster independently of proteins through lipid-lipid interactions and then recruit integral proteins is forbidden in the framework, although lipid clustering is allowed and is designated as zone secondary structure.